ripreal/V8LogScanner/README.md

 ### Examples for developers

-Let's say you wish to get a list of all EXCP events from \*.log files directory.
+Let's say you wish to get a list of all EXCP events from a some \*.log files directory.
 The steps will be these:

 ```